Jiavuddin/Jiavuddin/README.md

 I am a **MERN Stack Developer** with over **3 years of experience** in building and maintaining robust web applications.
 My journey in tech began with a solid foundation in **Electronics and Communication Engineering**, and I've since evolved into a passionate developer focused on delivering seamless user experiences and scalable solutions.

 ### 🎓 Education
-- **Bachelor of Engineering** in Electronics and Communication
-  Sathyabama Institute of Science & Technology, Chennai
+- **Bachelor of Engineering** in Electronics and Communication from Sathyabama Institute of Science & Technology, Chennai

 ### 💼 Professional Experience
 - **Associate Software Engineer** at Napier Healthcare Solutions